 DIY VapoRub for Congestion

-With only 3 ingredients, you can make your own vaporub to help alleviate discomfort from congestion, cold, and respiratory issues.
+With only 3 ingredients, you can make your own vapor rub to help alleviate discomfort from congestion, cold, and respiratory issues.
 Start with Homemade Vaseline, and add in 10 – 15 drops of eucalyptus oil.

-Grab a clean, 8 ounce spray bottle.
-Add 4 ounces of distilled or boiled water, and 3 ounces of witch hazel.
-Add 10 drops of each essential oil: eucalyptus, lavender and tea tree.
+Grab a clean, 8-ounce spray bottle.
+Add 4 ounces of distilled or boiled water and 3 ounces of witch hazel.
+Add 10 drops of each essential oil: eucalyptus, lavender, and tea tree.
 It smells great and helps keep mosquitoes and other biting insects at bay.

-Having a terrible case of the coughs?
+Having a terrible case of coughs?
 Combat it with humidity and eucalyptus oil.
 Add 4 or 5 drops of eucalyptus oil to the water reservoir of your humidifier before running.